zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

 Concepts
 ********

-A nanokernel timer uses the kernel's system clock to monitor the passage of time, as measured in ticks.
-A timer allows a fiber or task to determine if a specified time limit has been reached while the thread itself is busy performing other work.
+The nanokernel's timer object type uses the kernel's system clock to monitor the passage of time, as measured in ticks.
+It is mainly intended for use by fibers.

+A nanokernel timer allows a fiber or task to determine if a specified time limit has been reached while the thread itself is busy performing other work.
+A thread can use more than one timer when it needs to monitor multiple time intervals simultaneously.

+A nanokernel timer points to a *user data structure* that is supplied by the thread that uses it; this pointer is returned when the timer expires.
+The user data structure must be at least 4 bytes long and aligned on a 4-byte boundary, as the kernel reserves the first 32 bits of this area for its own use.
+Any remaining bytes of this area can be used to hold data that is helpful to the thread that uses the timer.

 Any number of nanokernel timers can be defined.
-Each timer is uniquely identified by the memory address of its associated timer data structure.
-A thread can use more than one timer when it needs to monitor multiple time intervals simultaneously.

-Before a timer can be used it must first be initialized with the pointer to a word-aligned *user data structure* of at least 4 bytes in size.
-The first 4 bytes of the user data structure are reserved for kernel use;
-any remaining bytes can be used to hold data that may be helpful to the thread that uses the timer.
+Each timer is a distinct variable of type :c:type:`struct nano_timer`, and is referenced using a pointer to that variable.
+A timer must be initialized with its user data structure before it can be used.

-A timer is started by specifying a duration, which is the number of ticks the timer counts before it expires.
+A nanokernel timer is started by specifying a duration, which is the number of ticks the timer counts before it expires.

 .. note::
    Care must be taken when specifying the duration of a nanokernel timer,